Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 # Act 1: Introduction and Setup

 ## Key Events:
-- Introduction of the main characters and their backgrounds, including their motivations and conflicts.
+- **Introduction of the main characters**: Establish their backgrounds, motivations, and conflicts.
-- Discovery of AI capabilities and their implications for society and the economy.
+- **Discovery of AI capabilities**: Explore the implications for society and the economy.
-- Establishing the societal context and the emergence of AI-driven economic systems, highlighting ethical dilemmas.
+- **Societal Context**: Highlight the emergence of AI-driven economic systems and the ethical dilemmas involved.
+- **Character Arcs**: Ensure that character motivations and emotional stakes are woven into interactions.
 - **Content Gaps Identified**: Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration.
 Ensure that these themes are woven into character arcs and interactions.

 ## Key Events: